‘This is the Growing’

 “Nothing tore down or blurred down those smiles.”

 The whole mass was a celebration in the real sense of the word.
-When they sang, the voices of the choir and everyone else filled the church, and by watching them singing, clapping and dancing with their eyes closed, I wondered about the reason our masses have been transformed in something so solemn, sad and conventional, colorless, without the real music that we feel in our souls when we sing it with conviction, intensity and meaning.
+When they sang, the voices of the choir and everyone else filled the church, and by watching them singing, clapping, and dancing with their eyes closed, I wondered about the reason our masses have been transformed into something so solemn, sad and conventional, colorless, without the real music that we feel in our souls when we sing it with conviction, intensity, and meaning.